fionntmcc/fionntmcc/README.md

 ## Activities and Leadership

 - **Volunteer**, Prospective Swim Coach
-  Assisted local Swim Club in session running.
+  Assisted local Swim Club in teaching of lessons.

 ---